 Fig.12: Use of Sealant in Masonry Wall Joints

 Fig.13: Employing Sealant in Expansion Joints of Masonry Wall

-Flashings for Construction of Masonry WallsFlashing is changeable and adaptive watertight material that may be manufactured from copper, stainless steel, plastic, plastic coated aluminum, and rubberized asphalt.
+Flashings for Construction of Masonry WallsFlashing is changeable and adaptive watertight material that may be manufactured from copper, stainless steel, plastic, plastic-coated aluminum, and rubberized asphalt.
 The life service of metallic flashing is considerably longer than plastic flashing that is prone to tearing.
-Rubberized asphalt flashing, which adhere itself to the masonry, can be installed easily and demonstrate reasonable durability.
-Flashings are installed at different location of masonry walls, for example, all interrupted drainage cavity, bottom of each story level, under the sills of windows and doors, and over lintels of windows and doors.
-It is applied to drain water that penetrate external Wythe of masonry wall.
-Weep holes at spacing of around 61cm above the level of flashing.
-Figure-14 shows the installation of flashing and weep hole exactly above it in masonry wall.
+Rubberized asphalt flashing, which adheres to the masonry, can be installed easily and demonstrate reasonable durability.
+Flashings are installed at different locations of masonry walls, for example, all interrupted drainage cavities, the bottom of each story level, under the sills of windows and doors, and over lintels of windows and doors.
+It is applied to drain water that penetrates the external Wythe of the masonry wall.
+Weep holes at a spacing of around 61cm above the level of flashing.
+Figure-14 shows the installation of flashing and weep hole exactly above it in a masonry wall.